stellar-broker/client/README.md

 ## Usage

-### Example - connect and trade with StellarBroker
+### Interactive Sessions

+Using an interactive session is the preferred way for the majority of integrations.
-The client connects to the router server, keeps an open connection and constantly receives price quote updates from the server.
+A client connects to the router server and maintains the connection open, receiving price quote updates and other notifications from the server without delays.
+Trading, retries, and results confirmations get processed in the background.

 ```js
 import StellarBrokerClient from '@stellar-broker/client'